-The annual Gordon College Undergraduate Research Symposium will be held on Wednesday, May 7th from 2:30 p.m.–4:30 p.m. in the Ken Olsen Science Center Chairman's Room and Loggia.
-Students from every discipline at Gordon are encouraged to submit scholarship they've pursued in classes, independent research, or research in collaboration with faculty.
-New this year, students will be able to hang up their posters the day prior to the event to maximize exposure to their research.
+The 2015 Gordon College Undergraduate Research Symposium will be held on Wednesday, May 6, 2:30–4:30 p.m. in the Ken Olsen Science Center Loggia and Chairman’s Room.
+Students from every discipline at Gordon are encouraged to submit their work from class projects, independent research, or from collaborative research with faculty.
+Again this year, students will be able to place their posters the day prior to the event starting at 3 p.m.

-We are looking forward to another wonderful celebration of undergraduate research at Gordon College!
+We look forward to this celebration of undergraduate research at Gordon College!

 The 2012 Undergraduate Research Symposium (URS) was held on May 9, 2012 in the Ken Olsen Science Center.